-What is FLAC and why should you care?
+What is FLAC, and why should you care?

 Why good headphones matter with FLAC

+Those doing mental math may be overwhelmed by the costs you’ll incur to get on the lossless train.
+As someone who prides herself on her frugality, I’m happy to share necessary workarounds to expensive headphones.
 Sure, $100-plus is pretty reasonable in the grand scheme of audio gear, but it’s more than a drop in the bucket for many of us.
 An easy way to save money is to buy used or refurbished products, especially on name brands like Sennheiser or Audio-Technica.
-Not only does this lessen the cost to you, but it also reduces waste and resource scouring which is neat, too.
+Not only does this lessen the cost to you, but it also reduces waste and resource scouring — which is neat, too.